 Pilot Course Duration

 Duration for pilot course usually refers to the time period which is required to complete both ground classes and flying training to become a licensed pilot.
 Pilot license duration is an important factor because it helps students plan their career path and financial investment before enrolling the course. duration can be different for each for type of license for example SPL (Student Pilot License) takes the least time rather than PPL (Private Pilot License) which requires moderate training while on the other hand CPL (Commercial Pilot License) and ATPL (Airline Transport Pilot License) take the longest due to extensive flying hours and advanced skills needed for safety purpose.
-Weather conditions, availability of aircraft, and your own learning speed can also affect the total time.
+Weather conditions, availability of aircraft and your own learning speed can also affect the total time.
 Factors like Weather conditions, availability of aircraft & your own learning pace can also affect the total time of completing the course.

 Duration of Different Pilot Training Programs